cmsd2/codelauf/README.md

 is in zookeeper, and also to perform searches.

-there is a single codelauf worker at any one time and this is enforced via zookeeper. in future we could use leader election to allow failover.
+there is a single codelauf worker at any one time and this is enforced via zookeeper. in future we could use leader election to allow failover, or partition the repositories into buckets spread across a cluster of workers.

 zookeeper is used for two things:
   1. long lived configuration data: